-- Fiscal years 2022-2023: State Grant spending totaled \$202.136 million for fiscal year 2022, and State Grant spending totaled \$214.407 million for fiscal year 2023, for a biennial total of \$416.543 million.
-This compares to base resources of \$418.024 million for the biennium.
-The projected difference between base resources and total spending is positive \$1.481 million, or 0.4% below available resources. - Fiscal years 2024-2025: The spending projection for fiscal year 2024 is \$221.214 million, and the spending projection for fiscal year 2025 is \$231.360 million.
-Total spending for the biennium is projected to be \$452.574 million.
-This compares to base resources of \$458.911 million for the biennium.
-The projected difference between base resources and total spending is positive \$6.337 million, or 1.4% below available resources.
+- Fiscal years 2022-2023: State Grant spending totaled \$202.136 million for fiscal year 2022 and \$215.233 million for fiscal year 2023, for a biennial total of \$417.368 million.
+This compares to base resources of \$417.834 million for the biennium.
+Base resources include transfers of \$2.05 million from the State Grant to other financial aid programs and approximately \$150,000 in cancelled funds.
+These transfers and cancellations reduced overall funds available to the State Grant program.
+Overall, the difference between base resources and total spending is positive \$0.505 million or 0.1% below available resources. - Fiscal years 2024-2025: The spending projection for fiscal year 2024 is \$229.502 million, and the spending projection for fiscal year 2025 is \$244.924 million.
+Total spending for the biennium is projected to be \$474.426 million.
+This compares to base resources of \$456.111 million for the biennium.
+The projected difference between base resources and total spending is negative \$18.315 million, or 4% above available resources.

-Projections for fiscal year 2025 include the estimated impact of the FAFSA Simplification Act passed by Congress in December 2019.
-This legislation includes major changes to the federal needs analysis, renames the Expected Family Contribution (EFC) to the Student Aid Index (SAI), and significantly modifies the awarding formula for the federal Pell Grant.
-These changes are expected to go into effect for fiscal year 2025 (2024-2025 academic year), and are projected to have a significant impact on State Grant spending.
-Current estimates use draft reference tables published as of November 1, 2023.
+Projections for fiscal year 2025 include the estimated impact of the FAFSA Simplification Act passed by Congress in December 2020.
+This legislation includes major changes to the federal need analysis, renames the Expected Family Contribution (EFC) to the Student Aid Index (SAI), and significantly modifies the awarding formula for the federal Pell Grant.
+These go into effect in fiscal year 2025 and will have a significant impact on State Grant spending.
+The impact to the 2025 projection is detailed further in this report.
+Current estimates use draft reference tables published as of February 15, 2022.